Introduction to Wearable Technology

 Health Monitoring on the Go

 Fitness trackers changed how we think about health.
-They made it easy to monitor activity levels daily.
+They made it easy to monitor activity all day.
 Users could track steps, calories, and sleep patterns.
 This data helped people make better health choices.
 Trackers motivated users to be more active.
 They set goals and celebrated achievements.
-The ability to see progress in real-time was a game-changer.
+Seeing progress in real-time was a game-changer.
 It made fitness more engaging and fun.
 These devices also helped users spot health trends.
-They could share data with doctors for better care.
+Many could share data with doctors for better care.
+Fitness trackers became popular tools for weight loss and wellness.
+They made health monitoring a part of daily life for many people.

 Features and Functions of Early Fitness Trackers

-Early fitness trackers were simple but effective.
-They focused on a few key features:
+Early fitness trackers focused on a few key features:

 - Step counting